DataDog/datadog-api-client-go/api/v1/datadog/docs/FormulaAndFunctionQueryDefinition.md

 ### NewFormulaAndFunctionQueryDefinition

-`func NewFormulaAndFunctionQueryDefinition(dataSource FormulaAndFunctionProcessQueryDataSource, query string, compute TimeSeriesFormulaAndFunctionEventQueryDefinitionCompute, metric string, ) *FormulaAndFunctionQueryDefinition`
+`func NewFormulaAndFunctionQueryDefinition(dataSource FormulaAndFunctionProcessQueryDataSource, query string, compute FormulaAndFunctionEventQueryDefinitionCompute, metric string, ) *FormulaAndFunctionQueryDefinition`

 NewFormulaAndFunctionQueryDefinition instantiates a new FormulaAndFunctionQueryDefinition object This constructor will assign default values to properties that have it defined,